 This assistance is based on professional support at short, medium or long term, and on the right to material aid in kind or in cash.
-The social welfare office, as mandated by the 2009 law organising social welfare service, is of palliative, curative, or preventative nature.
+The social welfare office, as mandated by the 2009 law organising social welfare service (loi du 18 décembre 2009 organisant l'aide sociale), is of palliative, curative, or preventative nature.
 It is an additional measure to the aid authorised by other laws and regulations.